abgw204/My-Libc/README.md

-# Libc - Standard C Library Recreation
+# Libft - Standard C Library Recreation

 This library reimplements several functions from the standard C library, along with helper functions for handling strings, memory, and linked lists.
-It was developed to improve my proficiency in C programming.
+It was developed as part of the 42 school curriculum to improve proficiency in C programming.

 ## 🧠 Conversion Functions